HaxeFoundation/intellij-haxe/CONTRIBUTING.md

     - Mark it as pre-release if appropriate.
     - Submit

-7. Create a Pull Request to pull all of the current changes up to the JetBrains/intellij-haxe/master repository.
-Add shoutouts to @as3Boyan and @EBatTiVo to the pull request.

-8. Upload the jars to the IDEA plugin repository [https://plugins.jetbrains.com/plugin/6873?pr=idea](https://plugins.jetbrains.com/plugin/6873?pr=idea)
+12. Upload the jars to the IDEA plugin repository [https://plugins.jetbrains.com/plugin/6873?pr=idea](https://plugins.jetbrains.com/plugin/6873?pr=idea)

 ### Code Review and Commit Process